Learning to Drive (L2D) as a Low-Cost Benchmark for Real-World Reinforcement Learning

-The VAE encoder consists of three $3 \times 3$ convolutional layers and a linear layer to predict the mean and variance parameters of the latent distribution.
+In our experiments, both the encoder and decoder are modeled with convolutional neural networks.
+The encoder consists of three $3 \times 3$ convolutional layers and a linear layer to predict the mean and variance parameters of distribution $q(s_t \mid o_t)$.
 The first convolutional layer has 16 channels with a stride of 2 and others have 32 channels with a stride of 1.
-We use a dimension of 20 for the latent representations.
-The VAE decoder similarly consists of a linear layer and three deconvolutional layers to reconstruct the images from a 20-dimensional embedding.
-We use the predicted mean as the embedding of the image.
-The image embedding and the control history are fed into the SAC networks.
-The policy and value networks are fully connected networks with two hidden layers and 64 hidden units in each layer.
+The mean parameters produced by the encoder are used as inputs of the SAC networks.
+The dimensionality of the encoder states $s_t$ is chosen to be 20.
+The decoder consists of a linear layer and three deconvolutional layers.
+The policy and value networks of SAC are fully connected networks with two hidden layers and 64 hidden units in each layer.
 We use the ReLU non-linearity in all the networks.
-We use Adam optimizer with a learning rate of 0.0001 for all our networks and jointly optimize the critic and VAE parameters with a single optimizer.
-We perform the SAC and VAE updates 600 times by sampling different batches of size 128 from the replay buffer at the end of each episode.